-One of the first things you should focus on is trying to grow your email list and to gain as many new leads as possible.
-The more people you can market your online courses to, the more chances you have of people signing up which will increase your profits.
+One of the first things you should focus on is trying to grow your email list and gain as many new leads as possible.
+The more people you can market your online courses to, the more chances you have of people signing up, which will increase your profits.

 A marketing strategy is essential for all businesses, both new and established, so here are some of the best options when it comes to marketing online learning courses.

 Once you’ve conducted enough market research, you can get in touch with any prospects you spoke to or other leads you have to offer them a free introductory coaching session.

 Being able to speak to someone either via a video calling platform like Zoom or over the phone is one of the most successful ways to increase the number of signups for your course.
 It can also be useful for receiving feedback from your students during the course.